WebauthnWorks/CTAP2.1-Migration-Guide/Extensions/LargeBlobKey.md

 LargeBlobKey extension allows authenticator to generate an opaque random byte array associated with the credential.
 This byte array then can be used together with the LargeBlobs to encrypt/decrypt data.

+The key MUST not be reused from othere extensions such as [Hmac-Secret](../HmacSecret.md)

 ## Create/MakeCredential

 To enable extension the Platform will send MakeCredential with extensions map containing `largeBlobKey` set to true.